-POWER SEATS (If Equipped)
+POWER SEATS (IF EQUIPPED)

-Do not adjust the driver seat or seat backrest when your vehicle is moving.
+warning: Do not adjust the driver seat or seat backrest when your vehicle is moving.
 This may result in sudden seat movement, causing the loss of control of your vehicle.

-Do not place cargo or any objects behind the seatback before returning it to the original position.
+WARNING: Do not place cargo or any objects behind the seatback before returning it to the original position.

-Power Lumbar (If Equipped)
+Adjusting the Lumbar Support (If Equipped)

-Multi-Contour Front Seats With Active Motion (If Equipped)
+Adjusting the Multi-Contour Front Seats With Active Motion (If Equipped)